 Why one gem?
 Honestly, it was because my six-year old couldn’t remember where she had put the rest of the gems after she used them in the play dough last week.
 I wanted to put more gems in, just for fun.

-All you need to create the make a turkey squishy bag:
+Materials needed to create the turkey squishy bag:

 Scoop some hair gel into one of the zip top bags.
 I used about 16 oz. of gel for this squishy bag.
 Add the contents of the bag (Mr. Turkey).
 Zip the bag shut and reinforce with duct tape if you prefer.